Last Updated: March 08, 2014

 Click on DB Backup tab to select the tables you wish to backup.
 You have 3 options to select all, none or wp_ to backup.

 Important: Always change your data base prefix from WordPress default wp_ to something else.
 This is important for security.

-Select the Dumpfile name for your database.
-You have 3 options for the type of compression none or GZip or BZip2.
+Select the Backup file name for your database.
+You have 2 options for Backup file compression none or GZip.
 Click on Save changes once you have selected your choice.

 Important: Remember to test your compression.
 Many report issues with different type of compression.
-If you are experiencing issues with any of the two available select none.
+If you are experiencing issues with GZip select none.

 Click on Files tab to select what you want to include in your backup.
 You have the following options Folders to backup, Backup content folder, Backup plugins, Backup themes, Backup uploads folder, Extra folders to backup, Exluce from backup and Include special files.
 Click on Save changes when you finish selecting what you want to add to your backup.